dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 ### 2. Epigenomics and beyond

-Although genetic variants are by far the most assessed marker for detecting ctDNA-MRD,
+Although genetic variants are by far the most assessed marker for detecting ctDNA-MRD, an increasing part of the attention has shifted to exploring the epigenomic landscape of ctDNA and, in particular, methylation.
+Indeed, aberrant methylation is a major player in tumorigenesis that, in contrast to tumor mutations, appears to be more consistent across tumors from different patients and stages [@garrigouStudyHypermethylatedCirculating2016; @haoDNAMethylationMarkers2017; @luoCirculatingTumorDNA2020].
+As a consequence, these biomarkers hold great value for tumor-agnostic approaches.

 Aberrant methylation is one of the earliest changes that occurs